 Probably my favourite sweet treat, these are light and crispy tortas made with olive oil and flavoured with anise and sesame.

-If you’re missing your Spanish holidays but still want a taste of Spain you can buy a hamper of your favourite Spanish delicacies (or put together your own) to transport you back to sunny days by the sea.
+If you’re missing your Spanish holidays but still want a taste of Spain you can buy a hamper of your favourite Spanish food delicacies (or put together your own) to transport you back to sunny days by the sea.